 So why are there are so many Bibles and Bible themed pieces of literature littering the streets?
 Probably because people who are deeply religious will give them to people who aren't so religious in the hopes of converting them, and since not everyone wants these, combined with the fact that not everyone disposes of things that they don't want properly, a lot of Bibles and Bible handbooks ultimately end up as litter on the ground.

 But the reason that I want to share this observation is because I want to encourage everyone (religious or not) to start viewing the act of throwing ANY litter on the ground as "blasphemy".

 The dictionary definition of the word "blasphemy" is "The act of expressing disrespect or irreverence towards God or to something considered sacred."

-And for anyone who doesn't believe in a God and who believes that we were created (or "evolved") naturally through nature it's self, by destroying nature we are not only forgetting where we came from but where we will end up if we keep doing this.
+And for anyone who doesn't believe in a God, and who believes that we were "evolved" naturally through nature itself, by destroying nature we are not only forgetting where we came from, but seemingly unaware of where we will end up if we keep doing this.

-But there is hope, and if we start having more reverence and respect for the Earth we may just find that "Heaven On Earth" is not only possible, but is here NOW.
+But there is hope, and if we start having more reverence and respect for the Earth, we may just find that "Heaven on Earth" is not only possible, but that it is here NOW.

 I am on a "mission" to pick up a zillion pieces of litter.
 (Not because I want to "create" a better world, but because I want to help "reveal" a better world that has already been created.)